Do you want to discover an extraordinary religious Basque festival? This is Balmaseda’s Via Crucis Viviente!

 In this article, I will briefly introduce you to Vizcaya and Balmaseda, the main points of the Via Crucis Viviente, I will give you practical information to organise your trip, I will share my experience of 2015 and I will give you the dates for 2020.

-You should attend the Via Crucis Viviente in Balmaseda if you like traditional festivals.
+You should attend the Via Crucis Viviente in Balmaseda Spain if you like traditional festivals.
 It is one of the few living Way of the Cross in the world.

 You are looking for a guidebook about the Basque Country?
 I recommend you the Blue Guide, my favourite one because of its uncommon and cultural information.
-You can order it here or below.

 But first, where exactly is the Basque province of Vizcaya – Biscay located?